Ryan Newman Released From Hospital, Shares First Photo With Daughters After Daytona 500 Crash

 “Ryan continues to show great improvement after Monday night’s last-lap accident at Daytona International Speedway,” said the statement on his Instagram.
 “The veteran driver is fully alert and walking around Halifax Medical Center.
 True to his jovial nature he has been joking around with staff, friends and family while spending time playing with his two daughters.”

-The image the followed showed exactly that, with Newman standing upright and posing for a photograph alongside his two daughters that he shares with his wife Krissie, Brooklyn and Ashlyn.
-There appeared to be no visible injuries to his body while he remains at the Daytona Hospital.
+The image that followed showed exactly that, with Newman standing upright and posing for a photograph alongside his two daughters, Brooklyn and Ashlyn, that he shares with his wife Krissie.
+There appeared to be no visible injuries to his body while he remains at the Daytona, Florida hospital.

 Fans were happy to see Newman back on his feet

-Newman’s post immediately caught the attention of his fans and Nascar colleagues who immediately flooded his comments section with well wishes.
+Newman’s post immediately caught the attention of his fans and Nascar colleagues, who immediately flooded his comments section with well wishes.
 Retired Nascar legend Mark Martin sent him a string of emojis consisting of fist bumps and hand claps, while motocross racer Ricky Carmichael echoed everyone’s sentiments when he told Newman that everyone was pulling for him.
 The image racked up more than 13,000 likes and 1,300 comments as of publishing, with fans showering the 2008 Daytona 500 winner and 2003 Nascar Driver of the Year with love and support.

 Based on a post to her Twitter, it may have been Newman’s estranged wife Krissie who took the photograph.
 In response to the same statement provided by Roush racing, she quote-tweeted the message with the same photograph of her husband and his daughters.
 Only days before the crash, the couple announced they were separating.